svetoslavpachev/Culture-Matcher/README.md

 ## Built With

-This app was build with Nextjs, PostrgesQL, SCSS, Prisma
+This app was build with Nextjs, PostgreSQL, SCSS, Prisma

 ## Getting Started